Video shows activists in Kenosha arrested by officers who jumped out of unmarked vehicle

-Cellphone footage of the incident showed officers rush out of black SUVs and surround a silver Toyota minivan belonging to the nonprofit near a Speedway gas station.
-One officer aimed a gun at the van while another bashed through the passenger side window.
-They could be seen pulling two people out of the vehicle and handcuffing them.
+Cellphone footage of the incident showed officers rushing out of black SUVs and surrounding a silver Toyota minivan belonging to the nonprofit near a Speedway gas station.
+One officer aimed a gun at the van while another bashed through the passenger-side window.
+Officers could be seen pulling two people out of the vehicle and handcuffing them.

 Off-camera, officers arrested a half-dozen other members, Riot Kitchen board member Jennifer Scheurle told The Washington Post.

 It was not initially clear which agencies the officers came from.
 In the video, some appeared in plainclothes while others wore vests with “police” and “gang unit” printed on them.
-At one point in the footage, an officer wearing an olive green uniform and a U.S. Marshals vest could be seen approaching the area.
+At one point in the footage, an officer wearing an olive green uniform and a U.S. Marshals Service vest could be seen approaching the area.

-The Kenosha Police Department later acknowledged that their officers led the operation, saying in a statement posted to Twitter Thursday evening that they started tracking the group after receiving a tip about “suspicious vehicles” meeting on the edge of town.
-Assisted by U.S. Marshals, they followed the group to a gas station in the northern part of Kenosha.
-There, they watched the occupants fill up multiple fuel cans, according to the statement.
+The Kenosha Police Department later acknowledged that its officers led the operation, saying in a statement posted to Twitter on Thursday evening that they started tracking the group after receiving a tip about “suspicious vehicles” meeting on the edge of town.
+Assisted by U.S. marshals, they followed the group to a gas station in the northern part of Kenosha.
+There they watched the occupants fill up multiple fuel cans, according to the statement.

 “Suspecting that the occupants of these vehicles were preparing for criminal activity related to the unrest, officers attempted to make contact and investigate,” police said.
 The statement added that the officers “identified themselves” and were “wearing appropriate identification.”